 When you’re there, India is about having spicy dishes for breakfast, lunch, and dinner; it is about being bewildered by the cacophony and chaotic flow of cars, motorcycles, auto-rickshaws, and pedestrians, and wondering how anyone managed to navigate that; and, it is about watching your Indian hosts use English to converse because India is so vast that they do not even speak the same language and that it will never be possible for you—a foreigner—to know India fully.

-As I copied files off the D200 into my Photos folder, I realised that I had not taken a single shot with my Nikon since January.
-Looking back at the keepers, I’m glad I made the effort to shoot some of the Farnborough Airshow 2014 fly-bys.
+As I copied files off the D200 into my photos folder, I realised that I had not taken a single shot with the Nikon since January.
+Looking back at the keepers, I’m glad I forced myself to shoot the Farnborough Airshow 2014 fly-bys.

-This picture was taken with the D200 and a manual everything Sirius 70-210mm f/4-5.6.
-I had to force myself to check the metering every so often as the lighting conditions fluctuated so much.
-The trick, I found, was to spot-meter on the clouds at +2 as dictated by the zone system and leave the exposure in the rest of the frame to take care of itself.
+This picture was taken with the D200 and a vintage manual Sirius 70-210mm f/4-5.6.
+I had to check the metering frequently because the lighting kept changing.
+The trick, I found, was to spot-meter on the clouds at +2 EV — as per the zone system — and to let the exposure in the rest of the frame take care of itself.